satyajitmails/ezhil/exampleSite/content/posts/Top 10 traits of a successful technical leader – advice to my younger self.md

 For some time, I am thinking about exemplary traits of a successful technical leader.
 This is based on my 2 decades of experience in the field of software development.
 I am blessed and fortunate enough to work with great peers, managers, customers, mentees.

-Also, countless other factors shaped me like learning from failure, It may be surprising to some that these advises are not technical in nature as being good technically is a fundamental trait of a technical leader.
+Also, countless other factors shaped me like learning from failure, dealing with challenges and setbacks, dealing with personal life along with professional life, taking care of family etc.
+It may be surprising to some that these advises are not technical in nature as being good technically is a fundamental trait of a technical leader.
 I am a firm believer of learning by first principles and try to adjust my mental models accordingly.
 I will be happy if it helps someone in any way.

 #### 1. Create value for business